flashlightministries/oilforlight/_posts/2017-10-10-abortion-robots.md

 "For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse: because that, when they knew God, they glorified him not as God, neither were thankful; but became vain in their imaginations, and their foolish heart was darkened."

-MacDonald silently turned to Psalm 139.
+MacDonald turned to Psalm 139.
 "In this passage, David is speaking to God."
 He read,

 > For thou hast possessed my reins: